jphong125/stellaapic/Writerside/topics/Create-FreeRound.md

 # Create FreeRound

 ## Overview
-Using this method, the operator can create a new free round bonus with the Lucky Monaco system.
-In case of network failure, the operator can send a repeated free round creation request.
+Using this method, the operator can create a new free round bonus with the Lucky Monaco system.<br/> In case of network failure, the operator can send a repeated free round creation request.<br/>
 The Lucky Monaco system will not create a new FR bonus if there is an active FR bonus with the same bonus code.

 ## Request